Mid Atlantic Backcountry Discovery Route

 FREQUENTLY ASKED QUESTIONS

-Below are answers to some of the Frequently Asked Questions about the Mid-Atlantic Backcountry Discovery Route.
+Below are answers to some Frequently Asked Questions about the Mid-Atlantic Backcountry Discovery Route.

 The Mid-Atlantic BDR is a scenic dual-sport adventure on dirt, gravel and paved roads through remote parts of Virginia, West Virginia, Maryland, and Pennsylvania.
 Starting in Damascus, VA, and ending in Lawrenceville, Tioga County, PA, this 1,080-mile route primarily uses forest roads and rural country lanes through the Appalachian mountains, majestic forests, bucolic farming landscapes, Amish country, and locations that played pivotal roles in early American history.